-For some of us, an awesome personal statement is the only chance to get into the college of our dreams, for others, it is just one of the important parts of the application process, which increases chances of getting in.
-Either way, we can all agree that a personal statement to college is an extremely important piece of writing – so it isn’t surprising that most people experience many troubles with it.
+A personal statement, also known as an autobiographical narrative essay, is often requested of college applicants.
+For some of us, an awesome personal statement is the only chance to get into the college of our dreams.
+For others, it is just another part of the application process, which increases the chances of getting in.
+Either way, we can all agree that a personal statement to college is an extremely important piece of writing – so it isn’t surprising that most people have trouble with it.

 - Ace the preparation.